-When you’re driving and your car decides to blow a tyre, make strange clunking noises, overheat or flash all kinds of warning lights, it’s never good news.
-But when it chooses to do these things on a major highway, arterial road or jam-packed freeway, get ready for your stress levels to be put to the test.
+If your car blows a tyre, makes strange clunking noises, overheats or flashes warning lights, it’s never a good thing.
+But when it does these things on a major highway, arterial road or jam-packed freeway, it can add to your stress.

-Having your vehicle conk out on a quiet suburban street is one thing; having it happen on a busy road as heavy traffic zooms past creates a whole new level of danger and challenges.
+Having your vehicle conk out on a quiet suburban street is one thing; having it happen on a busy road as heavy traffic zooms past poses a whole new level of difficulty and danger.

-Knowing what to do in these situations can mean the difference between life and death – for you, your car’s occupants and anyone else using the road, including those attempting to render you assistance.
+Knowing what to do in these situations can mean the difference between life and death – for you, your car’s occupants and anyone else using the road, including those attempting to assist you.

 Prevention is the key